 Ginger ale is a carbonated, non-alcoholic beverage that can be traced back to 1850s Ireland.
 It's said that Irish apothecary Thomas Joseph Cantrell created the sweet, ginger-based drink in Belfast.
 A dryer, less sweet style of ginger ale was created in the early 1900s by Canadian pharmacist John J. McLaughlin.
 He patented the drink as Canada Dry Ginger Ale.

 The basis of ginger ale is carbonated water, ginger, and sugar.
 The drink can be enjoyed on its own or as a mixer for alcoholic and non-alcoholic drinks.

 How Long Can You Store Homemade Ginger Ale?

 Store the ginger water and the simple syrup in the refrigerator separately.
 The ginger water lasts 1 to 2 weeks.
 If the color or the odor of the water changes, discard it.
 The simple syrup should last up to 1 month.

 The assembled ginger ale, a combination of the ginger water, simple syrup, and club soda, will last until the carbonation goes flat.
 It's best to combine the three immediately before serving.

 1 cup water

-2 In a separate saucepan, make the Simple Syrup by dissolving 1 cup granulated sugar into 1 cup of boiling water.
+In a separate saucepan, make the simple syrup by dissolving 1 cup granulated sugar into 1 cup of boiling water.
 Set aside.

-3 Make individual (tall) glasses of ginger ale by mixing 1/2 cup of ginger water with 1/3 cup of Simple Syrup and 1/2 cup of club soda.
+Make individual (tall) glasses of ginger ale by mixing 1/2 cup of ginger water with 1/3 cup of Simple Syrup and 1/2 cup of club soda.
+Serve over ice, if you like.
 Add a few drops of fresh lime juice and a lime wedge to each glass.